 Hoverboards are designed to run on even surfaces at speeds of up to 12mph.
 The fact that they do not have handles make riding them a bit tricky, as little bumps on the road can throw you off balance.
 To minimize the risk of falling, most users tend to ride on low speeds to ensure that they get to their destinations without hitches.

-Electric scooters are quite faster with speeds of up to 15mph or more, depending on the model that you are going for.
+As suggested by escooterireland.ie electric scooters are faster with speeds of up to 15mph or more, depending on the model that you are going for.
 The handles help users to maintain a level of control while moving at a high speed.
 Hence, they are obviously faster than hoverboards.

 Battery Capacity Comparison